sophiamm22/Samurai/README.md

 ## Contributing

+### Finger wagging

+I'd appreciate some help!
+But, please consider...

 * **Coding styles:** do as I do, unless what I do is stupid.
-In which case, please tell me why I am stupid.
+In which case, please tell me why I am stupid
+* **Unit tests:** please try and do a better job at unit testing than me
-* **Admins:** if you are better at this than me, please offer your services as an admin.
+* **Admins:** if you are better at this than me, please offer your services as an admin

-* **Unit tests:** please try and do a better job at unit testing than me.
+### Wish-list

+If you are interested in contributing, please read (and add to) my wish-list for version x+1...

+* Build a collection of strategies, deriving from the abstract CouponStrategies class, to provide odds for all bookmakers with an XML/API feed #cutoutthemiddleman
+* ..and do so asynchronously.
+One thing sorely lacking from the current implementation.

+### Thanks

+The following have already unwittedly contributed, and deserve praise...

+* Some names..